MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P0-Getting-Started/content.md

 slug: getting-started
 ---

-This tutorial will explain in detail how to build the popular game *2048* from scratch, using SpriteBuilder, Swift, and Cocos2D.
+This TEST tutorial will explain in detail how to build the popular game *2048* from scratch, using SpriteBuilder, Swift, and Cocos2D.
 The gameplay itself is simple but coding the game comes with some puzzles and challenges.
 You will learn a lot in the next couple of hours!

 You can find the entire code for this tutorial on [GitHub](https://github.com/MakeSchool/2048-SpriteBuilder-Swift).